GeCIP Governance, Oversight and Management

-The Genomics England Clinical Interpretation Partnership is overseen by the GeCIP Board, chaired by Professor Dame Kay Davies, who will also represent GeCIP on the Board of Genomics England.
-The GeCIP Board was constituted on Friday 17 June 2015.
+The GeCIP Board oversees the Genomics England Clinical Interpretation Partnership and is chaired by Professor Dame Kay Davies, who also represents GeCIP on the Genomics England Board.

 Each GeCIP funder is represented on the GeCIP Board which consists of: Dr David Cox (National Institute for Health Research/Department of Health), Dr Nathan Richardson (Medical Research Council), Dr Michael Dunn (the Wellcome Trust) and Dr Rowena Sharp (Cancer Research UK).
 Genomics England is represented by its Chief Scientist and Chief Technology Officer.